SAP-samples/btp-secure-development/exercises/ex0/README.md

 - After the instance creation wizard closes, you should remain on the SAP HANA Cloud Central dashboard.
 - To monitor progress, click the Auto-Refresh button 🔄 in the top-right corner.
-- Wait until the status indicator turns 🟢 Running.
+- You can continue with the next step and configure SAP BAS, while the database is still being created.
+However, the database needs to be in the status 🟢 Running when you deploy your changes to Cloud Foundry in step 5.3.3.

 ⚠️ **Note:**
 If you navigated away or closed the tab, you can return to this page :